On Subvarieties of Degenerations of Fano Varieties: Abstract

 \section{Abstract}

-The goal of this work is to consider some geometric properties of geometrically irreducible subschemes on degenerations of separably rationally connected varieties.
+The goal of this work is to study geometric properties of geometrically irreducible subschemes on degenerations of Fano varieties (more generally, of separably rationally connected varieties).
 It is known that these geometrically irreducible subschemes exist when the ground field has characteristic zero or contains an algebraically closed subfield.
-In this note, we show that the dimension of this geometrically irreducible subscheme has a lower bound by the Fano index of the generic fiber.
+We show that the dimension of this geometrically irreducible subscheme has a lower bound by the Fano index of the generic fibre.